thorntail/thorntail-examples/microprofile/README.md

 ## Use

-Since WildFly Swarm apps tend to support one deployment per executable, it automatically adds a `jboss-web.xml` to the deployment if it doesn't already exist.
+Since Thorntail apps tend to support one deployment per executable, it automatically adds a `jboss-web.xml` to the deployment if it doesn't already exist.
 This is used to bind the deployment to the root of the web-server, instead of using the `.war`'s own name as the application context.